 Toyota and Subaru’s partnership created the Scion FR-S, one of the most enjoyable sports coupes on the market.
 However, the cost of car insurance for sports cars is understandably more expensive than your average sedan.
-The national average cost of car insurance for full coverage on a 2019 Toyota Camry is $1,674 per year.
+The national average cost of car insurance for full coverage on a 2019 Toyota Camry is $1,674 per year, based on Bankrate’s study of quoted annual premiums.
 If you are wondering how much the cost of car Insurance for Scion FR-S models will set you back, Bankrate has reviewed the average annual rates as well as factors affecting insurance premiums below.

 First, it is important to note that the Scion brand was discontinued by Toyota and the FR-S was rebranded as the 86.
 However, older FR-S models are still popular in the resale market.
 This review of the Scion FR-S will shed some light on rates for the original 2016 model and its reinvention as the Toyota 86.